liebrand/polymer-size-test/README.md

 Most people vulcanize the polymer components they use.
 But since each of those can (and will) have a lot of dependencies, it's hard to know exactly how big your app will get if you add for example a <paper-icon-button> to your page.

-This little test script helps work out how big your Polymer dependencies *reall* are.
+This little test script helps work out how big your Polymer dependencies *really* are.

 ### Example